 4. Message retry.
 GoTenna Mesh will send your messages repeatedly until it is received.
-And when your recipient gets the message, you will get a confirmation of the receipt.
+And when your recipient gets the text, you will get a confirmation of the receipt.

 5. Relay mode.
 You can leave several GoTenna Mesh devices at particular locations.
 This will help you get a wider coverage.
-So for example, a national park can leave a GoTenna Mesh at every 4 miles or so, ensuring that hikers with a GoTenna Mesh would be able to communicate with park rangers and with each other even if they are far away.
+So for example, a national park can leave a GoTenna Mesh at every 4 miles or so, ensuring that hikers with a GoTenna Mesh would be able to communicate with park rangers and with each other even if they are at a far away distance.

 6. 10 users in chats.
 If you are traveling with a large group, you will appreciate that you can add up to 10 people in a single group chat.
 This allows you to coordinate easily.